List of Babylon 5 characters: Number One

 Number One was portrayed by Marjorie Monaghan.
-Throughout the series, she is only referred to as Number One, until the last few episodes of season 5.
+Throughout the series, she is referred to as Number One until the last few episodes of season 5.

 Before getting the role of Number One, Monaghan had auditioned for Babylon 5 once or twice before.
 The producers asked her to read for the part based on her work on Space Rangers, where she had also worked with Claudia Christian (Susan Ivanova on B5) years earlier.
 Monaghan found it "interesting to play characters about whom certain things are hidden", like her then undisclosed name.

 Number One first appears in the season 4 episode "Racing Mars” as the leader of the resistance movement on Mars.
 The names Number One, Number Two, etc. were used on Mars by the resistance to protect the identity of its leaders.
 Once there, Franklin manages to convince her to stop her fellow members from attacking civilian targets.
 She later becomes head of covert intelligence for the Interstellar Alliance.
 As she comes aboard the station in the episode "Objects in Motion", she experiences problems with her identicard and identifies herself as Tessa Holloran.
 After that Garibaldi, Franklin, and later Sheridan refer to her as Tessa and no longer as Number One.
 She remains on board the station in her new role, upon Sheridan's recommendation that she would have access to more resources at Babylon 5 rather than being on Minbar.